mluszczyk/po-student/README.md

 # Class Student
 Excercise for objective programming course.

-To see the output you can just compile and run:
+You can make use of included Makefile to compile and run:

     make run